skip to main content

 Does Hulu have the Stanley Cup Finals?

-Yes, Hulu + Live TV subscribers can stream the entire Stanley Cup Finals on TNT and truTV.
-If you have a basic Hulu plan without live TV, you can watch the championship series by adding Max Standard to your plan for $16.99 a month.
+Yes, Hulu + Live TV subscribers can stream the entire Stanley Cup Finals on ABC.
+If you have a basic Hulu plan without live TV, you can watch the championship series by upgrading to the Disney+, Hulu, ESPN Unlimited Bundle for $35.99 a month.
 Check out our Hulu Bundles guide for additional ways to get the most out of your subscription.

 Why you should trust us

-To create this Stanley Cup Finals viewing guide, I analyzed the entire NHL Playoffs broadcast plan, cross-referencing every game time and channel listing.
-This process helped me pinpoint the best TV providers for watching hockey’s grand finale, leveraging CableTV.com’s existing coverage.
-I then determined my provider recommendations based on extensive research into channel availability, pricing, and ease of use.
+To create this Stanley Cup Finals viewing guide, our CableTV.com Sports Editor, Taylor Kujawa, analyzed the entire NHL Playoffs broadcast schedule, cross-referencing every game time and channel listing.
+This process helped Taylor pinpoint the best TV providers for watching hockey’s grand finale, leveraging CableTV.com’s existing coverage.
+He then determined his provider recommendations based on extensive research into channel availability, pricing, and ease of use.

 To learn more about CableTV.com’s methods, check out our How We Rank page.